Spain Top Carnivals 2021

 In fact, it is not just the people who wear masks.
 The bars also disguise their façades and interiors.
 There’s something so liberating about wearing a mask and this feeling of liberation is a theme in Avilés Carnival.
 Communication is easy, and somehow the bizarre becomes normal.
 The costumes are superb at this carnival.

 Avilés may not be the biggest carnival in Spain, but it has a special atmosphere, that makes it worth a visit.
 The last few days of this carnival have a gastronomic focus.
 The carnival ends with the burning of the sardine, which is symbolic of the beginning of fasting for Lent.

 3. Barcelona Carnival TBC

 Els 7 Ambaixadors del Rei Carnestoltes, Mercat de Sants 12.02.2015 Fotografia PERE VIRGILI

-While Barcelona’s carnival may not be as famous or elaborate as the likes of Sitges, Tenerife, or Cádiz, it's still well celebrated throughout the Catalan capital.
+While Barcelona’s carnival may not be as famous or elaborate as the likes of Sitges, Tenerife, or Cádiz, it’s still well celebrated throughout the Catalan capital.
 So if you are looking to visit Barcelona, it can be a fun time to go.
-If you wish to visit a place where the carnival is really big, or pretty focused in a smaller space (such as Avilés or Sitges) then Barcelona my not be the right choice for you.
+If you wish to visit a place where the carnival is really big, or pretty focused in a smaller space (such as Avilés or Sitges) then Barcelona may not be the right choice for you.

 Cádiz Carnival is all about humour and wit.
 This is one of Spain’s biggest and best carnivals.
 Groups of troubadours in costumes flood the streets, playing musical instruments and singing.
 This carnival has plenty of music.
 The songs tend to be satirical poking fun at politicians and other well-known figures.
 It seems as if there’s something entertaining happening around every corner.